 While you may want to have a thin body, you don't want to have a thin credit file.
 A thin credit file is a credit history that has few, if any, credit accounts.
+According to Experian, 62 million Americans are faced with thin credit files and therefore have limited access to credit.
 You might have a thin credit file you've never had a credit account, it's been several years since your last credit account was closed, or if you've opened a new credit account within the past six months.

+One of the biggest problems of having a thin credit file is the difficulty in opening new accounts.
+Here's why.
 When you make an application with a bank or another business, they're going to consider two major factors: your credit history and your income.
-Businesses use your credit history to evaluate the likelihood that you're going to repay a monthly bill and your income to gauge your ability to repay.
+Your credit history is reviewed to evaluate the likelihood that you're going to repay a monthly bill.
+Likewise, your income helps gauge your ability to repay.
 A thin credit file can keep you from getting approved, even if your income would allow you to qualify.

 Depending on just how "thin" your credit file is, the business may not be able to get a credit score for you.
 And for the thinnest of credit files, they won't be able to view your credit report at all.

-In this case, your application may be rejected, or if you're approved you may have to pay a higher interest rate.
+The application outcomes aren't always very favorable for consumers who have thin credit.
+Your application may be rejected, or if you're approved, you may be assigned a higher interest rate.
 For certain services, like electric service, you may have to pay a security deposit to establish an account.